The TP4056 chip is a lithium Ion battery charger for a single cell

 TP4056 Status indicator LEDs

-The table on the left shows the state of LEDs for various charging states:
+The table shows the state of LEDs for various charging states:

 TP4056 Charger Module Schematic